How does ovulation work?

 - Women are born with approximately 1 million follicles (pre-eggs)

-- Every month, up to thousands of follicles are released from the ovary but usually, only one follicle will develop into a mature egg
+- Every month, between 10 and 20 follicles are released from the ovary but usually, only one follicle will develop into a mature egg

 - A mature egg lives between 12-24 hours after leaving the ovary